Chuheming/BiSET/README.md

 The R version for developing BiSEAT toolbox is 4-1-3.
 Thus, please make sure that R version >= 4-1-3 when running BiSEAT.

-In addition, please note that the "gWidgets2" package needs to be downloaded manually because it has been removed from the R language.
-Here, the "gWidgets2" package that needs to be downloaded manually has been uploaded to the folder "Packages".
+In addition, please note that the "gWidgets", "gWidgets2" and "gWidgetsRGtK2" packages need to be downloaded manually because it has been removed from the R language.
+Here, the three packages that need to be downloaded manually has been uploaded to the folder "Packages".
 To avoid arising from unnecessary problem, please copy all the packages in the "Packages" folder to the R library before running the BiSEAT toolbox.

 Install the package: